 • Disposable coffee pods → reusable filters.

-Hack: Don’t replace everything at once.
-Choose one item a month to swap—it’s budget-friendly and sustainable.
+Don't replace everything all at once.
+Swap one item a month – it's budget-friendly and sustainable.

 • Sunday → meal prep & fridge declutter.